Certainty Blog

 Financial KRIs

-For example, a financial KRI could be the return on equity (ROE), which measures your profitability relative to your shareholders’ equity.
+For example, a financial KRI could be the return on equity (ROE) trend over rolling quarters, or the ratio of safety-related costs to total operating expenditure.

 Operational KRIs